mainak531/EduKids-Learning-Platform/README.md

 - [x] **Clean Code**: Semantic HTML5, organized CSS, modular JavaScript
 - [x] **Documentation**: Comprehensive README with enhancements detailed

-## 🚀 Live Demo

-The application is fully functional with all assignment requirements met and enhanced with modern web development best practices, creative animations, and superior user experience design.

 ---

+*Built with passion for education and modern web standards*✨

 ### 1️⃣ Add **How To Run** section